SJMakin/FuzzWinForms/README.md

 ####Features:

-Random input of x number of actions using User32 api
+Random input of x number of actions using User32 API

-Each input has a configurable chance of occuring
+Each input has a configurable chance of occurring
   * Mouse click events
     - Left click
     - Right click